 What Is The Treatment For A Hamstring Strain?

 Like most recent athletic injuries, the RICE (Rest, Ice, Compress, and Elevate) method of treatment, in the early stages, is most beneficial.
 Rest from the activity which caused the muscle strain allows for healing to occur.
 Immediately following the muscle strain, ice should be applied over the painful area for 10-15 min.
 Periodic icing (2-3 times per day) will help to control swelling and reduce pain.
 Heat should not be applied to the area during the first 3-4 days since this may increase swelling and bleeding within the muscle.
 An elastic wrap or compressive stocking may be applied to the area to assist with swelling control.
-If the compressive device causes increased discomfort or "pins and needles" in any part of your leg, its probably too tight.
+If the compressive device causes increased discomfort or “pins and needles” in any part of your leg, it is probably too tight.
 Lying down periodically with your leg elevated allows gravity to assist with your effort to control the swelling.

 Though some experts believe early stretching to be valuable, caution should be taken early on to avoid aggressive stretching (stretching beyond the point of mild discomfort) which may hinder healing.
 Gentle stretching and light resistive exercise (see figures 2, 3, and 4), during the first few days, will help to properly align the healing muscle tissue.
 Following exercise, the application of ice while maintaining a stretch, not only helps to control swelling, but also helps the muscle to maintain flexibility (see fig. 5).
 Within a pain-free range, walking, biking, and a chair/stool pull (see fig. 6) may be implemented during the first few days.
 Progress these exercises, using pain during or after activity as your guide, to running, sprinting, jumping, and full athletic competition.
 When beginning more advanced activities such as running, avoid quick starts and stops or other ballistic movements which can cause re-injury Remember to properly warm-up and stretch before participating in athletics, and then conclude with a good stretch The most effective stretching occurs when the muscle is warm from exercise and when the stretch is held for long duration (min 30 sec.).